open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-and-android-studio.md

 - Go to [Install Android Studio | Android Developers](https://developer.android.com/studio/install) and follow the steps to install Android Studio.
 - Launch Android Studio on your computer.
 If this is your first time using Android Studio, it may take a moment to set up the initial configuration.
+- Update Android Studio (if already installed).
+Open Android Studio.
+  Navigate to Help -> Check for Updates.
+Android Studio will check for any available updates.

 ## 2. Open the Project